letam/shbang/README.md

 ## Requirements

 - A machine with SSH, Bash 4.4+ or ZSH, sed, grep
-- SSH access to server or VM running either CentOS 8 or Ubuntu 20.04 LTS
+- SSH access to server or VM running Ubuntu LTS

 ## Instructions